champ-hub/champ-hub.github.io/_projects/The_CARM_Tool.md

 python run.py
 ```

 which by default runs the micro-benchmarks necessary to obtain CARM data, for all available ISAs using double-precision.
-The FP instruction used is the ADD and FMA (32768 operations) and the memory benchmarks contain 2 loads per each store, with the DRAM test using an array with size 512MiB and 1 thread.
+The FP instructions used are the ADD and FMA (32768 operations) and the memory benchmarks contain 2 loads per each store, with the DRAM test using an array with size 512MiB and 1 thread.

 For additional information regarding the input arguments, run the command: